You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Can Mold Cause Depression?

-This question has been the subject of numerous researches in the past decade, and most of them found strong correlation between mold and depression.
+This question has been the subject of numerous researches in the past decade, and most of them found a strong correlation between mold and depression.

 Neurotransmitter levels are self-regulated in a healthy brain, naturally preventing a chemical imbalance that can lead to depression.
 But if neurotoxic compounds are introduced in the system, certain neurotransmitters will be produced excessive, and some inadequately.